s21sharan/Twitter-Data-Analytics-Python/README.md

 # Twitter Data Analytics Python
 Using the Twitter API, we designed a graphical user interface using Tkinter on Python to help analyze tweet performance.
 This program has a graphing feature (using matplotlib), several sorting features (using pandas), as well as a CSV download option (which will download all the recorded tweets of a specific username).

+Sashreek Kalakota(Backend): Worked with the Twitter API and matplotlib to access, sort, and graph the data of each user.
+Sharan Subramanian: Used T-kinter and artistic talent to create a visually appealing GUI.
+Helped connect the backend code with the GUI.
+Nirav Kanthed: Jack shit.

 # How to use the program
 1. Use the compiled .exe file (on windows)<br/>
    a.
 Go to releases, and download "TDA-v1.exe"<br/>